John O'Meara

 John O'Meara Shakespeare Shakespearean Romanticism Literary Critic Novalis

-“[My] concern has to do with what we can think is possible as a form of breakthrough into a visionary otherworld, especially as regards an objectively particular revelation that may be bestowed from such a world or the prospect of an actual otherworldly justification of our human experience, and this in spite of the continued effects of human tragedy ...”
+O’Meara’s main concern from the first had always been “with what we can think possible as a form of breakthrough into a visionary otherworld, especially as regards an objectively particular revelation that may be bestowed from such a world or the prospect of an actual otherworldly justification of our human experience, and this in spite of the continued effects of human tragedy ...” (see “A Word from the Author” above).

 “a studied, intellectually probing, soulfully queried endeavor to reveal for our time—through a new look into the life and works and poetic writings of the German Romantic poet, Novalis—a way forward … toward attaining a reconnection with the spiritual world”. {Lacquanna Paul, from the newsletter of the Sophia Foundation, Starlight, vol. 14, no. 1, Spring 2014}.